-The 1980s are the first decade where for the the rules of the NFL favored the offense.
-This would be the first decade where stats are comparable to the NFL we have today.
+The 1980s are the first decade where the rules of the NFL favored the offense.
+As a result, this would be the first decade where stats are comparable to today’s NFL.

 Be sure to check out the best quarterbacks of other decades below.